rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 ## Configuration

-When running the app, the `-m / --midi` switch must be set and accepts the following options, separated by spaces.
+The server's `midi` option accepts the following parameters, separated by spaces.

 !!! warning ""
     If an option contains space characters, it must be enquoted.